mauriciotorrez/coding-challenge/README.md

 ### Bye by Lorem Ipsum

-If a user wnats ti add a new word to the list, they have to click on the plus button and the edit the value that is added by default.
+If a user wants to add a new word to the list, they have to click on the plus button and the edit the value that is added by default.
 This isn't very user friendly.
 <br>
 <br>